LynSab/todo-list/README.md

 # Todo List

-A basic todo list written in vanilla JavaScript.
+A basic todo list written in vanilla JavaScript, served by a simple Python server.
+Tasks are stored in local storage.